raiment-studios/sea-git-sync/README.md

 ### Roadmap

+-   [ ] Handle initial sync to an empty repo correctly
 -   [ ] Additional user testing
 -   [ ] Better user notification of how to handle failed automatic merges